kyma-project/kyma/docs/security/03-07-production-profile.md

 ## Use the production profile

-You can deploy a Kyma cluster with the Hydra OAuth2 server configured to use the production profile, or you can configure Hydra in a running cluster to use the production profile.
+You can deploy a Kyma cluster with the Hydra OAuth2 server configured to use the production profile, or configure Hydra in a running cluster to use the production profile.
 Follow these steps:

 <div tabs>
   <details>